Schematic of pollen tube growth inside silk.

 - Pollination may fail for a number of reasons, including drought stress and insect damage to silks.

-- Silks normally detach from fertilized ovules within days of successful pollination and thus can be used as an early indicator of pollination progress and/or success.
+- Silks normally detach from fertilized ovules within days of successful pollination and this "symptom" can be used as an early indicator of pollination progress and/or success.

 Pollination in corn is the act of transferring pollen from the tassels to the emerged silks of the ear.
-Germination of pollen grains on receptive silks results in a pollen tube that penetrates and grows within the silk tissue down to the ovule connected at the other end.
+Germination of pollen grains on receptive silks results in a pollen tube, containing the male genetic material, that penetrates and grows within the silk tissue down to the connected female ovule attached to the cob.
 Successful fertilization of the ovule by the pollen results in a kernel of corn.

 Unfortunately, pollination of the silks and/or fertilization of the ovules sometimes fail.
 Severe drought and/or heat stress can interfere with the synchrony between pollen availability and silk emergence or can desiccate exposed silks rendering them non-receptive to captured pollen grains.
 Silk clipping by corn rootworm beetles, Japanese beetles, and other obnoxious critters during pollination can be severe enough to impede pollen capture and germination.